 There were a few other gypsies there taking a break while Mowgli kept watch.
+Who was mowgli?
+He was the adorable little kid in the 1967 movie called the Jungle Book based on Rudyard Kipling’s famous book.
 Yes, the statue doesn’t look as cute as the Mowgli from the Jungle Book movie of 1967, but it is the very same story.
 Rudyard Kipling in his famous book The Jungle Book took Pench from being just another jungle to a jungle that people care for.
 The Legend of Mowgli is probably fictional, but Rudyard Kipling used a lot of influences from the Seoni district while writing ‘The Jungle Book’ although he had never visited Seoni himself.
 Mowgli was a case of the ‘wolf boy’ where there were cases or accounts of wolves nurturing children in their dens.

 Our breakfast was packed by the kind staff at the Pench Jungle Camp where we were staying.
 There were a variety of options to choose from; Boiled Eggs, Puri Bhaji, Sandwiches, Muffins, Fruits, Tea, Coffee and Juice.